Head to head

 Knolo wins

-Credit-based: buy credits, spend them as you go.
+Credit-based.
+Buy credits, spend them on agent runs and LLM usage.
 No per-task metering, no monthly operation caps that force tier upgrades.

 Triggers and scheduling